-This is a scenario, not an actual accident!
+This video is a scenario, not an actual accident!

-You have been taught in your Open Water Diver Certification to stop, think then act by ‘relaxing and taking long deep breaths’.
+Remember what you were taught in your Open Water Diver Certification.
+Stop, think then act by ‘relaxing and taking long deep breaths.
 Did you know it’s almost impossible to panic by following this procedure?

 What would you like to add here?
-What lessons have you learned from your diving vacations?
-I hope you will share your stories here because we can all learn.
+What lessons have you learned from your diving experiences?
+I hope you share your stories here because we can all learn from them.
 If you have any questions or comments, it would be awesome to hear from you.

 Thanks for reading!